RasaHQ/rasa/docs/nlu/entity-extraction.rst

     - I want to fly from [Berlin]{"entity": "city", "role": "departure"} to [San Francisco]{"entity": "city", "role": "destination"}.

 The group label can, for example, be used to define different orders.
-In the following example we use the group label to reference what toppings goes with which pizze and what size which pizza has.
+In the following example we use the group label to reference what toppings goes with which pizza and what size which pizza has.

 .. code-block:: none